SandaminiObadage/Workify-mobile/README.md

-# Flutter Job Hub App
+# Workify-Flutter Job Hub App

 A full-stack mobile application for job searching and management built with Flutter and Node.js.